TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 **We use this information because:**

-*   It is necessary for performing our obligations, or exercising our rights, under our contracts with clients;
+*   It is necessary to perform our obligations or exercise our contractual rights;
-*   It is necessary for compliance with any legal or regulatory obligations;
+*   It is necessary to comply with applicable laws or regulations;
 *   We have a legitimate business interest to:
     *   Manage and promote our business and brand;
-    *   Operate our events business;
+    *   Operate our conferences business;
     *   Provide and improve our services;
-    *   Collect relevant information for hospitality and health and safety purposes
+    *   Collect relevant information for hospitality and health and safety purposes.

 **Information we collect from users of:**